Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. It's pretty difficult to walk in Torah alone, don't you think?

-Q. And yet there are "people" and there are "people" ...
+Q. And yet there are 'people' and there are 'people' ...

 This evening we shall be observing Sukkot - the Feast of Tabernacles.
 It is one of those feasts that requires congregations to gather together.
-In the Theocracy it will be at Jerusalem (which is why the nations will gather to Jerusalem in the prophecy of Zechariah you mentioned earlier).
+In the Millennial Theocracy it will be at the New Jerusalem (which is why the nations will gather to Jerusalem in the prophecy of Zechariah you mentioned earlier).
 That is why a portion of the tithe is saved up for such journeys because this gathering is so important.
 Because the Theocracy is not presently in place, we must for now gather in other locations - but gathering is most definitely the operative word.
-And you can't possibly do that as a solo Christian.
+And you can't possibly do that as a solo believer.

 "Thank you for the most joyous and spirit filled sermon that I could have ever hoped for just before leaving for the Feast.
 I am waiting for my son to fly back from Texas and come on up and pick me up.
 I just decided to check my e-mail and there is this great sermon.
-I am now so filled with excitement and with his Spirit that I want to run so fast and great all of our brothers and sisters that will be there.
+I am now so filled with excitement and with his Spirit that I want to run so fast and greet all of our brothers and sisters that will be there.

 "I just had not fully realized the impact of Passover and how important the faith is to be obedient.
 I have never missed a Passover in my walk with the Father but I just now finally realize why I think he prompted and helped me in getting there.
 Thank you so much for this sermon and the reminder of how great our Heavenly Father is and he loves us so much even though we may not fully understand his ways".

 Now that is the true spirit of Torah.
 When you are full of the Ruach haQodesh (Holy Spirit) neither tempest nor earthquake will keep you away from such a gathering as Sukkot.
-The whole spirit of the New Covenant in Christ is one of FAMILY.
+The whole spirit of the New Covenant in Messiah is one of FAMILY.
 The whole Torah is about the Family of Yahweh.
-The more obedient we become, the closer too is our church family bond, and the more we long to be together with one another to worship Him.
+The more obedient we become, the closer too is our messianic community (church) family bond, and the more we long to be together with one another to worship Him.
 That corporate unity is so intimate that it is allegorically depicted in the Book of Revelation as being a single person, the Bride of Yah'shua (Jesus).

 Q. Do you think it is just a lack of obedience that keeps people apart?